Jibraeel “Jib” Zaidi

-Commercial case with $300k settlement made possible by securing witness statements, threatening to uncover company negligence, pushing on the federal regulations.
-Client was rear-ended by an 18 wheeler and required low back surgery.
+This commercial case, which won a $300,000 settlement, was made possible by securing witness statements, threatening to uncover company negligence, and pushing on the federal regulations.
+Our client was rear-ended by an 18-wheeler and required low back surgery.
 We uncovered a history of similar conduct from the trucking company.

-Client injured when a commercial vehicle backed into him in a parking lot.
-Client injured his left shoulder and required surgery.
+Our client was injured when a commercial vehicle backed into his vehicle in a parking lot.
+Our client's left shoulder was injured in the collision, and he required surgery.

-Defendant turned left in front of the vehicle where client was a passenger.
-Client injured his neck and left eye.
-Resulted in a complicated eye injury.
+The defendant turned left in front of the vehicle in which our client was a passenger.
+The impact injured our client's neck and left eye.
+The eye injury was complex and required extensive medical intervention.

-Commercial case with very minor property damage.
-We were able to get a great settlement thanks to Rapid Response Team securing video of the crash.
+In this commercial case, our client's vehicle sustained only minor property damage.
+However, we were able to get a great settlement thanks to Rapid Response Team, who secured video footage of the crash.

-Defendant ran a stop sign and hit client's vehicle hard enough to push it into the yard of a nearby house.
-Client injured his right arm, neck, and back.
-The insurer refused to tender their $30k policy and ended up paying 5x that amount.
+The defendant ran a stop sign and hit our client's vehicle hard enough to push it into the yard of a nearby house.
+Our client's injuries included his right arm, neck, and back.
+The insurer refused to tender their $30k policy, but they ended up paying five times that amount.

-Client pulled over to check on his trailer, which then was sideswiped by a passing 18 wheeler.
-The impact of the crash pushed the vehicle into client.
-The 18 wheeler driver heavily disputed the facts of the wreck.
-We were able to recreate the scene of the wreck to show that the Defendant's version was inconsistent.
+Our client pulled over to check on his trailer.
+As he stood next to the trailer, an 18-wheeler sideswiped the trailer.
+The impact of the crash pushed the vehicle into our client.
+The 18-wheeler driver heavily disputed the facts of the wreck.
+We were able to recreate the scene of the wreck to show that the defendant's version was inconsistent.

 The defendant turned in front of our client, causing a collision.
 Our client sustained injuries to his back and leg, which aggravated a previous leg injury.
 The insurer paid nearly three times the policy amount.